-Are you struggling to find out which O2 sensor you actually should replace?
+Are you struggling to find out which O2 sensor you should replace?

 We get a lot of questions about how to locate which O2 sensor is bank 1 and which one is bank 2.

-I often hear about people that replaced the wrong sensors because they did not have the knowledge of which sensor they replaced.
-After you have checked out this article you won’t do the same mistake!
+I often hear about people who replaced the wrong sensors because they did not have the knowledge of which sensor they replaced.
+After you have checked out this article, you won’t do the same mistake!

 Bank 1 vs Bank 2